Inspection outcome: Standards met

-The pharmacy has enough team members to manage the current workload and the services that it provides.
+The pharmacy has enough team members to manage the workload and the services that it provides.
 The team members plan absences in advance, so they always have enough cover to provide the services.
-They work well together in a supportive environment and can raise concerns and make suggestions.
-The targets set in relation to the care home service do not affect the care people receive.
-But the remuneration that the pharmacy receives in relation to online prescribing service could influence the pharmacist’s professional judgement and may increase the risk of inappropriate supplies.
+The team members work well together in a supportive environment and they can raise concerns and make suggestions.
+They are well qualified and competent, and they complete additional training to make sure that have the knowledge and skills for the services that they offer.

 Principle 3.
 Premises

 The pharmacy provides a safe, secure and professional environment for the provision of healthcare services.
 The pharmacy’s website provides clear and accurate information.

 The pharmacy has the equipment it needs to provide its services safely.

 The Brian Clough Business Centre

 After an inspection each pharmacy receives one overall outcome.
 This will be either Standards met or Standards not all met

 |The pharmacy has met all the standards for registered pharmacies|

 |The pharmacy has not met one or more of the standards for registered pharmacies|

 What do the summary findings for each principle mean?